 The NeoOffice engineers have implemented this new Mac OS X feature and saving a file will automatically keep a copy of your document before any changes are saved.
-Also, by selecting NeoOffice's new "Revert to Saved" menu, you will be able to restore any of the previous versions of your document in Apple's document version browser.
+Also, by selecting NeoOffice's new "Browse All Versions" menu, you will be able to restore any of the previous versions of your document in Apple's document version browser.

 NeoOffice draws highlighted text the same as Apple's Safari and TextEdit applications.
 Recent versions of OpenOffice attempt to emulate native Mac OS X text highlighting by drawing a very light shade of the system highlight color on top of the highlighted text.
 However, many of our users have requested that we support full native Mac OS X text highlighting behavior in NeoOffice so we have rewritten the text highlighting code in NeoOffice's underlying OpenOffice code to draw highlighted text the same as Apple's various Mac OS X applications.
 The following screen snapshots show how NeoOffice's text highlighting behavior compares to OpenOffice's behavior:

 Text highlighting in NeoOffice Text highlighting in OpenOffice

 OpenOffice stopped using native file locking and started using custom, non-native file locking code.
 Since most office suite applications use native file locking, their custom, non-native code caused frequent problems when users on different machines were editing the same file on a networked volume.
 We have restored native file locking in NeoOffice and now file locking should work the same as it did in NeoOffice 2.2.6.